100+ VPN Logging Policies Exposed – 37 VPNs Keep Your Logs & 15 Don’t

 - Numerical representation showing bandwidth consumed per session

-22. PureVPN – Headquartered in Hong Kong
+22. PureVPN – Headquartered in the British Virgin Islands

 The provider for the longest claimed to have a “zero logs policy”.
 However, when they turned over data in a FBI case 2 years ago, they lost all their reputation.